dfendr/nvim/README.md

 ### Nice to Haves

-- Not neccesary to have, but shortcuts are already mapped for them.
+- Not necessary to have, but shortcuts are already mapped for them.
 - [GitUI](https://github.com/extrawurst/gitui) for easy source control without leaving Neovim.
 - [Cargo](https://www.rust-lang.org/tools/install)